What Researchers Did

 Canadian Relevance

 No direct Canadian connection identified.
-While the study mentions hyperbaric oxygen therapy as a potential adjunctive treatment in the context of inflammatory bowel disease and colorectal cancer, these conditions are not currently Health Canada-recognized indications for HBOT.
+While the study mentions hyperbaric oxygen therapy as a potential adjunctive treatment in the context of inflammatory bowel disease and colorectal cancer, these conditions are not currently Health Canada-recognised indications for HBOT.

 Study Limitations